lewis-2000/Lewis/README.md

 ## 👱🏾‍♂ About me:

 <p>
-Currently in school Learning software engineering
+</br>🔸Currently in school Learning software engineering
 </br>🔸Proficient in C++ and Python
 </br>🔸Love eating if that is relevant
 </p>